socialpoint-labs/unity-yaml-parser/CONTRIBUTING.md

 pytest
 ```

 This only runs the tests for the current environment.
-Travis-CI will run the full
+Github Actions will run the full
 suite when you submit your pull request.